cjbarrie/ED-AMWs/README.md

 ![Alt Text](coursebanner.png)

-Repo of teaching materials for Advanced Methods Workshops taught by Dr Christopher Barroe
+Repo of teaching materials for Advanced Methods Workshops taught by Dr Christopher Barrie

 ## Using APIs and web scraping